Page Views

 How It Works in FlipLink

 FlipLink's [analytics dashboard](/features/analytics-and-insights) tracks page views for every publication automatically.
-Each time a reader navigates to a page, the view is recorded along with the time spent on that page.
-Heatmaps provide a visual breakdown of which pages receive the most views.
-You can filter page-view data by date range, device type, and geographic location to spot trends and patterns across your audience.
+Each time a reader navigates to a page — whether by flipping, scrolling, using the table of contents, or jumping via a thumbnail — the view is recorded along with the time spent on that page.
+[Heatmaps](/glossary/heatmap) provide a visual breakdown of which pages receive the most and fewest views across your entire publication.
+You can filter page-view data by date range, device type, and geographic location to identify audience-specific patterns.
+These per-page insights are complemented by session-level data, giving you a complete picture from first page to last.

 Ready to Transform